cxrlton/Kaggle/titanic/README.md

-Currently placed in top 10% of the leaderboard.
+Currently placed in top 10% of the world leaderboard.

 Accuracy: 83.5 %